knowflo/knowflo/README.md

 ## Public Server

-There's a public hosted version of Knowflo running on [Heroku](http://knowflo.info) that you can try out if you like.
+There's a public hosted version of Knowflow running on [Heroku](http://knowflo.info) that you can try out if you like.
 Note that the public test group may be cleaned out from time to time.